UGerhards/rsyslog/doc/source/reference/parameters/mmkubernetes-tokenfile.rst

 Description
 -----------
 The file containing the token to use to authenticate to the Kubernetes API server.
-One of `tokenfile` or :ref:`param-mmkubernetes-token` is required if Kubernetes is configured with access control.
+One of `tokenFile` or :ref:`param-mmkubernetes-token` is required if Kubernetes is configured with access control.
 Example: `/etc/rsyslog.d/mmk8s.token`

 Action usage